nitin42/Making-a-custom-React-renderer/part-two.md

 **`constructor()`**

-In our `constructor`, we initialise the `root` and `props`.
+In our `constructor`, we initialise the `root` instance and `props`.
 We also create a reference to our `doc` instance which we created earlier in `WordDocument.js`.
 This reference is then use to create paragraph by adding text nodes to it.

 Example -